Braxai/Course-Notes/ECS 153 Computer Security/Introduction to Cryptography.md

 ### 5.2 Brief History of Cryptography
-Cryptography : study of how to write secret messages Pen and Ink period of simple messages decoded by hand Mechanical era result of German project creating a mechanical device called the Enigma machine for encrypting messges in an unbreakable code
+Cryptography : study of how to write secret messages

+Pen and Ink period of simple messages decoded by hand

+Mechanical era result of German project creating a mechanical device called the Enigma machine for encrypting messges in an unbreakable code

-Modern cryp[tography destinguied by reliance on mathematics and electronic computers
+Modern cryptography destinguied by reliance on mathematics and electronic computers

 ### 5.3 Definitions